photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

   * Write [documentation](https://docs.photoprism.org/developer-guide/documentation/) if you are adding new features or changing functionality.
 It is hosted on [docs.photoprism.org](https://docs.photoprism.org/) and automatically updates whenever changes are pushed to the repository.

 *Note: You can also create a pull request if your changes are not complete / working yet.
 Simply let us know that it is in progress, so that we don't try to merge it.
 We can help you with a code review or other feedback, if needed.*

+### Please be patient ###
+We have a set of guidelines which ensure that all source code contributions are acceptable:

+- The feature must be fully implemented
+- Unit and acceptance tests have to be written
+- The feature must work with sqlite and mysql
+- The UI must be fully responsive
+- It needs to be tested on multiple browsers and devices
+- Translations need to be created for all languages
+- Docs need to be updated

+Reviewing, testing and finally merging pull requests consumes significant resources on our side.
+Unless it's just a small fix, it may take several months.